Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Experiments

-For constructing the MotionCoT Data Engine, we utilize \textbf{DeepSeek-R1}~\cite{deepSeekR1IncentivizingReasoning2025} (API Version: 250120) to generate detailed CoT explanations corresponding to complex motion descriptions.
-These structured reasoning traces serve as intermediate semantic representations that bridge textual instructions and action planning.
-In Motion-R1, we adopt \textbf{Qwen-2.5-3B-Instruct}~\cite{qwen25} as the backbone language model for generating CoT sequences and guiding motion synthesis.
-Qwen-2.5 is selected for its strong performance in multi-step reasoning and compact model size, which ensures efficient training within our RL pipeline.
-The generated CoTs are subsequently used as inputs to the motion generator and as targets for reward-based optimization via GRPO.
-All of our experiments are conducted on NVIDIA H20 GPUs.
+{\textbf{Implementation Details}} We utilize DeepSeek-R1~\cite{deepSeekR1IncentivizingReasoning2025} to generate structured reasoning traces for complex motion descriptions, serving as intermediate representations that bridge textual prompts and motion tokens.
+Within Motion-R1, we adopt Qwen-2.5-3B-Instruct~\cite{qwen25} as the backbone model for its strong multi-step reasoning and efficient size, facilitating stable RL training.
+The generated CoTs condition motion synthesis and provide targets for GRPO optimization.
+Experiments are conducted on NVIDIA H20 GPUs.
+Additional experimental details are provided in Appendix~\ref{sec:exp_settings}.